- Home

 Resources Committee

-The Committee meet once per term to review in depth the following vital business activities and resources:
+The Committee has met once per term to review in depth the following critical areas of business and operational management:

 Curriculum and Achievement Committee